p/vcproj2cmake/README.txt

   (not recommended - the non-user file will be overwritten on each repository update, thus restoring all settings to default)
-- in the project source tree, run ruby [PATH_TO_VCPROJ2CMAKE]/scripts/vcproj2cmake.rb PROJECT.vcproj (alternatively, execute vcproj2cmake_recursive.rb to convert an entire hierarchy of .vcproj sub projects [parsing of .sln solution files is unfortunately not supported yet])
+- in the project source tree, run ruby [PATH_TO_VCPROJ2CMAKE]/scripts/vcproj2cmake.rb YOURPROJECT.vcproj (alternatively, execute vcproj2cmake_recursive.rb to convert an entire hierarchy of .vcproj sub projects [parsing of .sln solution files unfortunately is not supported yet])
 - copy all required cmake/Modules, cmake/vcproj2cmake
   and samples (provided by the vcproj2cmake source tree!) to their respective paths in your project source tree